edgarcosta/endomorphisms/README.md

 You should also install [`pascalmolin/hperiods`](https://github.com/pascalmolin/hcperiods) and include the path to its spec file in your `.magmarc` file, using `AttachSpec` in the same way as in the section on the Magma installation below (but with a different target spec file).
 This is not an optimal improvement; the package will not run without it.
 At any rate Molin--Neurohr's code makes numerical integration on curves far more stable and reliable, so you will want to install it.

+Upcoming installations with Magma will include code by Christian Neurohr that will enable the computation of period matrices of plane curves; you will be able to include these algorithms in `endomorphisms/magma/heuristic/Periods.m` by uncommenting the line marked by the comment `Add Neurohr's code when it becomes available`.

 Finally, in order to decompose Jacobians, you will need [`JRSijsling/curve_reconstruction`](https://github.com/JRSijsling/curve_reconstruction).
 If you do so, do not forget to once again include the path to its spec file in your `.magmarc` file.

 Additional prerequisite for older Magma versions